cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 One of the purposes of a platform is to reduce cognitive load on product teams, so services offered by the platform should not need to be operated by consumers;
-either the platform provider or its delegates, such as a cloud service, should handle those operations, hiding complexity [7] from users.
+either the platform provider or its delegates, such as a cloud service, should handle those operations, hiding complexity \[7\] from users.
 For example, users may often require a message queue, but shouldn't have to manage a message broker.

-Platforms are intended to make product development more efficient, so it's important they not be an impediment [8] when the most efficient path is to not use the platform's capabilities.
+Platforms are intended to make product development more efficient, so it's important they not be an impediment \[8\] when the most efficient path is to not use the platform's offerings.
 Platforms should enable product teams to provide and manage their own capabilities when necessary.
 For example, if a platform team doesn't provide a graph database and it's required for a product, it should be possible for that product team to provision and operate a graph